msi-ris/Tutorials/rnaseq_cmd.md

 - File transfer client
     - We recommend FileZilla (<https://filezilla-project.org/>) because it is reasonably powerful and easy to use.
+    - Be sure to download the **client** program, and not the server program.
     - Setup instructions [here](https://www.msi.umn.edu/support/faq/how-do-i-use-filezilla-transfer-data).

 The software required for the actual RNASeq analysis is already installed on MSI